raulmartinez1855/roro-portfolio/src/pages/post-1/index.md

 ---
 path: '/blog/posts/1'
-date: '07-17-2018'
 title: 'Hello World'
 author: 'Raul Martinez'
 image: 'Javascript.png'
+desc:
-desc: 'Hello world!
+  'Hello world!
 My name is Raul.
 A little bit about me.
 I have been a full-time Front-End Web Developer since...'
 ---

 Hello world!
 My name is Raul.
 A little bit about me...